AdaCore/gnatstudio/docs/users_guide/editing.rst

 starting with valid input.
 For example, if the text you select includes a :command:`declare` block, you should always include the full block, not just a part of it (or select text between :command:`begin` and :command:`end`).
-Likewise, GPS does not expect you to select any part of the variable declarations, just the code.
+Likewise, GNAT Studio does not expect you to select any part of the variable declarations, just the code.

 .. index:: external editor